edward-prosser/corda-docs/content/en/docs/cdl/ledger-evolution-view/interacting-with-other-smart-contracts.md

 # Interaction with other Smart Contracts

-Sometimes multiple Smart Contracts will interact with each other in a single transaction.
-We show this by having multiple commands, one from each Smart Contract in the transaction, then linking the relevant states for each Smart Contract to the Smart Contract's Command.
+Sometimes multiple Smart Contracts interact with each other in a single transaction.
+You can show this by having multiple commands, one from each Smart Contract in the transaction, then linking the relevant states for each Smart Contract to the Smart Contract's Command.

-Alice now wants to accept Bob's proposal, however, the Agreement Smart Contract specifies that upon the Agree Command, there must also be a BillingChip owned by the seller in the transaction.
-(Assume that a BillingChip is part of a separate Smart Contract which provides a mechanism for tracking cumulative usage on the network.)
+In the Agreement example, Alice now wants to accept Bob's proposal, however, the Agreement Smart Contract specifies that upon the Agree Command, there must also be a BillingChip owned by the seller in the transaction.
+Assume that a BillingChip is part of a separate Smart Contract which provides a mechanism for tracking cumulative usage on the network.

-For our example (click to enlarge):

 {{< figure zoom="../resources/cdl-agreement-ledger-evolution-tx4-b.png" width="1000" title="Click to zoom image in new tab/window" >}}